heartstchr/heartstchr.github.io/docs/README.md

         description: "Book Attractions and Tours for Your Next Holiday",
         skills: ["Javascript", "ES6", "VueJs", "Vuex","Axios","API integration",   "ExpressJS", "MongoDB", "Git", "EC2"],
         software: "Web",
-        features: [
-            {
-                name:'Show Tours and Attraction of Malaysia'
-            },
-            {
-                name:'Popular activities based on rating and demand' },
-            {
-                name:'Activities and details based on location'
-            },
-            {
-                name:'Book and share attractions for other people' },
-            {
-                name:'Discount system based on promo code'
-            },
-            {
-                name:'Paymnet system using Boost wallet and other payment methods' },
-            {
-                name:'Custome CMS Backend system to add, update, delete tours and attractions' },
-        ],
         org: "Catch That Bus",
         year: "2019",
         schema: "https://schema.org/DeveloperApplication",